What is PDB to FASTA converter?

-PDB to FASTA Converter extracts amino acid sequences from protein structure files.
+PDB to FASTA converter extracts protein and nucleic acid sequences from structure files.
 PDB files contain 3D atomic coordinates, but many bioinformatics tools require only the sequence in FASTA format.
-This tool bridges that gap by reading the structural data and outputting clean, properly formatted sequences.
+This tool reads the structural data and outputs clean, properly formatted sequences.

-The converter handles multi-chain complexes, NMR ensembles with multiple models, and structures with missing or modified residues.
+The converter handles multi-chain complexes, DNA and RNA chains, and structures with missing or modified residues.
 You can fetch structures directly from the RCSB Protein Data Bank using a 4-character PDB ID, or upload your own files.

 For visualizing PDB structures before conversion, use the PDB Viewer.
 If your structure has issues like missing atoms or non-standard residues, the PDB Fixer can clean it up first.